Memory

 memory:

-fark query --input "Continue our conversation" --session-id "my-conversation-session" my-agent
+fark query --input "Continue our conversation" --session-id "my-session" --conversation-id "my-conversation" my-agent

 When creating a query in the dashboard it is also possible to specify the memory resource.
 Note that in the dashbhoard ‘chat’ window, no memory is used, messages are simply stored client-side as is common for chat applications.